univention/ox-connector/docs/ox-connector-app/limitations.rst

 The app ships a CLI to manage the list of errors, see :ref:`app-troubleshooting`.

 As administrator, you need to monitor the list of errors manually and decide what to do (delete or retry).
 Meanwhile, the :program:`OX Connector` continues to process data it gets from the :term:`Listener`.

-Note that this may or may not cause a certain de-sync between :term:`` and the OX App Suite. see :ref:`provision-stopped`.
-After the conflict resolution, the connector continues to process the provisioning queue.
+Note that certain errors are excluded from that behavior.
+When the :program:`OX Connector` encounters a problem that hints to a network error, it retries this one task over and over again as continuing will most probably result in the same error for all items anyway.
+Synchronizing objects from the UDM module ``oxmail/oxcontext`` will also be retried as these objects are extremely important to by in sync.
+All following items in the queue will likely fail, therefore the app does not just continue in this case.
+The strategy of stopping instead of continuing is also described in the next chapter :ref:`limit-stop-at-conflict`.

+.. _limit-stop-at-conflict:

 OX Connector stops at faulty items
 ----------------------------------